 Many, many people living in the alpine regions of Europe know how to ski.
 In fact, it’s thought that 25% of people across Norway, Switzerland and Austria know how to ski comfortably.

-Do you know any interesting or fun facts about skiing that we’ve missed?
-Share them with us here in the comments section below!
+Do you know any fun facts about skiing?
+Share them in the comments below!